 Safe, secure and cost-effective transfer options when you need to send money to Hong Kong.

-Online money transfer companies usually offer the lowest fees and the most competitive exchange rates, often beating your local bank by a long shot when you want to send money to Hong Kong.
+Online money transfer companies usually offer the lowest fees and the most competitive exchange rates, often beating your local bank by a long shot when sending money to Hong Kong.
 You’ll need to send cash if your recipient doesn’t have an account with a supported bank, so compare options to find the best deal for your situation.

-Compare services that send money to Hong Kong from the UK
+Compare options for sending money to Hong Kong

 Online money transfer providers typically offer the strongest exchange rates and lowest fees on money transfers to Hong Kong.
 Some offer cash pickup in as little as a few minutes, while others seamlessly transfer to bank accounts.
 Sending money through PayPal or your bank is also an option, but you’ll typically face higher fees and weaker exchange rates when going that route.

 Companies like Currencies Direct specialize in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Hong Kong bank account, often in as little as a day or two.